Birrellc/project-eternity-ms2/assets/testing/testing.md

 - Clicked on **View Basket** button on the menu page - Shopping basket opened correctly.
 - Clicked on the **fas fa-shopping-cart** icon - Shopping basket opened correctly.
 - Clicked the **fas fa-plus** icon to increase the quantity - Correctly increased the quantity for the items selected while also increasing the total cost by the correct amount.
-- Clicked the **fas fa-minus** icon to decrease the quantity - Correctly drecreased the quantity for the items selectioned while also decreasing the total cost. (cant decrease lower than one)
+- Clicked the **fas fa-minus** icon to decrease the quantity - Correctly decreased the quantity for the items selected while also decreasing the total cost. (cant decrease lower than one)
 - Clicked the **far fa-times-circle** icon to remove items from basket - Worked correctly & correctly adjusted total cost.
 - I re-added all items to the basket and increased the quantity of some of the items then refreshed the page to check if local storage restored the data correctly - this was successful.
 - I re-added all items to the basket and increased the quantity of some of the items then closed the browser and reopened to check if local storage restored the data correctly - this was successful.
-- This is as far as the shopping cart goes, i'm unable yet to create a database for storing data correctly and also setting up a functioning payment system but plan to implement this when i am capable.
+- This is as far as the shopping cart goes, I'm unable yet to create a database for storing data correctly and also setting up a functioning payment system but plan to implement this when i am capable.

 #### DARK MODE